-Amendments to various standards "Improvements to IFRS (cycle 2012-2014)" issued by IASB on 25 September 2014.
+Amendments to various standards "Improvements to IFRSs (cycle 2012-2014)" issued by IASB on 25 September 2014.
 Amendments to various standards and interpretations resulting from the annual improvement project of IFRS (IFRS 5, IFRS 7, IAS 19 and IAS 34) primarily with a view to removing inconsistencies and clarifying wording.
-The revisions clarify the required accounting recognition in cases where free interpretation used to be permitted.
-Changes include new or revised requirements regarding: (i) changes in methods of disposal; (ii) servicing contracts; (iii) applicability of the amendments to IFRS 7 to condensed interim financial statements; (iv) discount rate: regional market issue; (v) disclosure of information 'elsewhere in the interim financial report'.
-The amendments are to be applied for annual periods beginning on or after 1 January 2016.